-I live in Washington D.C. with my husband and daughter.
+I live in Silver Spring, MD with my husband and daughters.
 In 2018, I left my day job as a campaign finance analyst with the federal government to devote more time to the kitchen.
-I’m a self-taught food blogger a wife, a mom, a homemaker, a semi-foodie, a Nat’s fan and a hopeful vacation taker.
+I’m a self-taught food blogger, a wife, a mom, a homemaker, a semi-foodie, a Nat’s fan and a hopeful vacation taker.
 I’m seeking my best life one day at a time and enjoying the entire journey.

 In 2016, I decided to pursue an education in the Culinary Arts and enrolled into a Traditional French Cuisine Culinary Art School.
 I was in my early 30’s at the time, I’m happy to say, it’s never too late to try something new and re-develop yourself!